 While organic social posts may do quite well, paid media does even better.
 This can include pay-per-click (PPC) advertising, display ads, and branded content.

 With paid social channels, you can select your target audience with criteria like job title, industry, geography, and more.
-Once you choose your audience and set your budget, circulate your content within 48 hours of releasing your new episode and keep these ads active for a few days longer depending on your overall budget and how it fits into your larger strategy.
+Once you choose your audience and set your budget, circulate your content within 48 hours of releasing your new episode and keep these ads active for a few days longer depending on your overall budget and how it fits into your larger podcast marketing strategy.

 Syndication refers to how your listeners get new episodes of your podcast show.
 Before going into how to syndicate, you must get a good podcast host and valid RSS feed.
 It is also advisable to have at least two episodes before syndicating.